byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

 You can avoid this by defining a struct to keep track of all the state associated with handling a given HTTP request.
 When a new client connection is accepted, then a new instance of this struct is allocated and initialized for the new HTTP request.
-This instance is registered with the file descriptor associated with the new client connection using `epoll_ctl()`.
-The `data.ptr` member of the `struct epoll_event` used with `epoll_ctl()` points to the newly allocated and initialized allocated struct.
-Now when there is an event, your code uses the `data.ptr` member of the event returned to retrieve that instance.
-This is how the code knows where it left off and thus where to pick up this time.
+An array of pointers is used to associate file descriptors to instances of these structs (e.g., `struct request_info *fd_to_client[1024]`).
+When a file descriptor is set in one of the ready sets -- `readfds` or `writefds` -- the appropriate instance can be recalled by referencing the pointer in the array at the index corresponding to the file descriptor (e.g., `fd_to_client[fd]`).
+This instance is how the code knows where it left off and thus where to pick up this time.
 Here is a list of members that that structure might contain.
 Note that these should loosely correspond to local variables used in the [thread- or threadpool-based version of the proxy](../10-lab-proxy-threadpool).

- - the client-to-proxy socket, i.e., the one corresponding to the requesting client
+ - the file descriptor for the client-to-proxy socket, i.e., the one corresponding to the requesting client
- - the proxy-to-server socket, i.e., the one corresponding to the connection to the HTTP server
+ - the file descriptor for the proxy-to-server socket, i.e., the one corresponding to the connection to the HTTP server
  - the current state of the request (see note below).
  - the buffer(s) to read into and write from
  - the total number of bytes read from the client